 We recommend spending 20 to 30 minutes each week reflecting on the topic for your upcoming session.
 At the close of each session is an activity for you to do on your own or with others.

-You can sign up to join companioning group at anytime through our online registration form.
+You can sign up to join a journey group at anytime through our online registration form.

-There is not cost to joining a Spiritual Companioning Group.
+There is no cost to join a Journey Group.